Fulbourn Hospital: Early history

 The Lunacy Act 1845 and County Asylums Act 1845 mandated that all rate-levying authorities must provide a public asylum.
 In 1848 there was an agreement to set up a pauper lunatic asylum between Fulbourn and Cherry Hinton.
 The Justices met in Quarter Session of the County and Borough of Cambridge and the Liberty of the Isle of Ely (later known as The Three Bodies) who would have to raise the money to pay for the Asylum.
 They set up a committee with representatives from the three authorities to be known as The Committee of Visitors.
 On 30 September 1856 Admiral The Earl of Hardwicke, the Lord Lieutenant of the county and a member of the Visitors committee, laid the foundation stone and builder William Webster completed the construction.
 The asylum opened on 6 November 1858 as the County Pauper Lunatic Asylum for Cambridgeshire, the Isle of Ely and the Borough of Cambridge.
 Dr Edward Langdon Bryan was the first Medical Superintendent, and his sister Miss Bryan was matron.

 One of the earliest performances of the Footlights Revue was an entertainment given by a group of Cambridge University undergraduates, with a cricket match included, at Fulbourn's "pauper lunatic asylum" in 1883.

 After 1939 the hospital also served Huntingdonshire.
 A county asylum for Bedfordshire, Hertfordshire and Huntingdonshire was originally erected near Arlesey in 1858.
 It opened in 1860 and was known as the Three Counties Asylum.
 This became Fairfield Hospital in 1960 and it finally closed in 1999.

 Patients from the then Soke of Peterborough, including the "Northamptonshire Peasant Poet" John Clare, were committed to Northampton General Lunatic Asylum.
 In 1876, Northampton County Lunatic Asylum (later Northampton Mental Hospital, then St Crispin's Hospital which closed in 1995) opened for pauper patients and the original general asylum changed its name to Northampton General Lunatic Asylum for the Middle and Upper Classes.
 This became St Andrew's Hospital for mental diseases in 1887.

 International prominence

 During the 1960s, Fulbourn Hospital became internationally prominent for its pioneering therapeutic community, under Dr David Clark, who was the last holder of the title of Medical Superintendent, and later Consultant for the Cambridge Psychiatric Rehabilitation Service.
 In 1976, an Academic Department of Psychiatry was established (as part of the new Cambridge University Clinical School).
 Headed by Professor Sir Martin Roth (with G. E. Berrios as University Lecturer), the department took clinical charge of half of the old Friends Ward, rendered the Hospital into a national training centre, organized rotations, and ran the regional MRCPsych course.
+During the 1990s, composer and civic activist Barbara Pointon helped design Denbigh ward in Fulbourn Hospital for people with dementia.